A schedule track is a filtered view of your schedule. A track contains a subset of your sessions, according to the track names or tags you assign.

 Add Tracks to Existing Sessions

 The track description is for your internal notes only.
-Schedule Track titles may be no longer than 40 characters
+Schedule Track titles may be no longer than 80 characters.

-Once you have created a track, click on it and then open the Sessions tab.
-Click on the Search for session... box to type in the name of sessions and select them.
+Once you have created a track, click on the track name, and click on the Sessions tab.
+Click on the Search for sessions... box to type in the name of sessions and select them.
 This will assign the sessions to the track.

 Pinning Schedule Tracks to the Menu

-Before you can pin tracks to your menu, please make sure you have your schedule sessions set up in your guide.
-Then make sure you have created some Schedule Tracks.
+Before you can pin tracks to your menu, please make sure you have your schedule sessions set up in your guide, and that you have created some schedule tracks.

-- To the right of the track name, click on the settings dropdown (with a gear icon) and select Pin to Menu.
+- To the right of the track name, click on the settings dropdown—the gear icon—and select Pin to menu.

 You’ll notice your track(s) will now appear in the menu.
-Feel free to click and drag your menu items to set the order you prefer.
+You can click and drag your menu items to set the order you prefer.
 You may also click on the track pinned to the menu, navigate to the Settings tab, and change the icon.

 Use Tracks and Pinning to Hide Certain Sessions

 Your Schedule module has now been disabled so it is hidden from view in the app, the only sessions that will be immediately visible to your users are sessions that are within a schedule track that you've pinned to the menu.

 What It Looks Like